Page in progress.

 About

 Mary Flagler Cary was the daughter of Harry Harness Flagler and granddaughter of Henry Morrison Flagler, one of the founders of Standard Oil.
 Dividing her time between New York City and Millbrook, she built a collection of trees on her large Millbrook estate.
 Upon her death in 1967, Mary left the estate’s 2,000 acres to a charitable organization engaged in the conservation, maintenance, and preservation of natural resources.
 In 1971, the Mary Flagler Charitable Trust accepted a proposal from the New York Botanical Garden to establish an arboretum.
-That arboretum is now part of the Cary Institute of Ecosystem Studies.
+That arboretum is now part of Cary Institute of Ecosystem Studies.

 About